 To be competitive in garden tractor pulling, what you need is a garden tractor that has an automotive-type frame, horizontal engine, a cast iron transaxle and 12" diameter, 5-lug rear wheels.
 It can be belt drive, too.
 Look for a good-size Wheel Horse or a Sears Suburban.
 They're the most popular and least expensive to build up for pulling in a stock class.
 Fact is, the drive belt on some garden tractors robs the engine of power.
 The Cub Cadet on the other hand use a direct drive clutch/driveshaft system, which is much like the ones that's used in automobiles.
 You get more power to the track with a Cub Cadet.
 Belt-driven garden tractors, such as Wheel Horse, Sears Suburban, etc., do very well in the stock classes with a limited horsepower engine, but if you want to move up into a more powerful or highly modified class, the Cub Cadet is the only way to go.
 They've been proven to be the most competitive garden tractor for pulling that's available.

 Certain models of John Deere and Massey Ferguson garden tractors have a variable speed control called a "variator," which is a factory-installed lever positioned on the right of the steering wheel.
 Most Cub Cadet pullers call this lever a "cheat stick."
 When it's pulled back, it slows the tires down to reserve engine power and torque.
-When used in competitive pulling, this feature allows the tractor to have plenty of ground speed upon takeoff and go down the track at full speed, and when the weight of the sled comes up on the tractor, and if the engine begins to bog down, the operator can pull back on the lever, slowing down the tires, so the engine will have reserve power to "chug, chug" a little further down the track without running out of horsepower.
+When used in competitive pulling, this feature allows the tractor to have plenty of ground speed upon takeoff and go down the track at full speed, and when the weight of the sled comes up on the tractor, and if the engine begins to bog down or lose power, the operator can pull back on the lever, slowing down the tires, so the engine will have more reserve power to "chug, chug" a little further down the track without running out of horsepower.
 It works great in the stock class(es), but being it's part of a belt-drive drive system, the tractor may lag behind in a higher horsepower class with a wide open throttle engine.